Lucien Bouchard: Personal life

 Bouchard married his first wife, Jocelyne Côte, on October 15, 1966.

 Following their divorce, Bouchard married his second wife, Audrey Best.
 Best was the Côte d'Azur-born and California-raised daughter of James Best, a U.S. Navy officer, and his French wife, Marie-Josée Massa.
 Best worked as a flight attendant, where she met Bouchard.
 She later became a lawyer, eventually working for the Heenan-Blaikie firm of Montreal.
 She died on January 25, 2011, aged 50, from breast cancer.
-Best had separated from Bouchard for several years before her passing.
+Best had separated from Bouchard for several years before her death.

 On May 18, 2013, Bouchard married his third wife, Solange Dugas.

 Bouchard has two children, Alexandre and Simon, who hold dual Canadian-United States citizenship via Audrey Best, their mother.

 In 1994, while serving as Leader of the Opposition, Bouchard lost his left leg to a type of flesh-eating bacteria.

 "Pour un Québec lucide"

 On October 19, 2005, Bouchard and eleven other Quebecers of different backgrounds and political aspirations published a manifesto entitled "Pour un Québec lucide" ("For a clear-eyed vision of Quebec").
 The manifesto warned Quebec's aging population about the challenges the future poses, demographically, economically and culturally.
 It made a certain impression on the Parti Québécois leadership race of 2005, getting mixed reactions.
 It was well received in other quarters, garnering praise on the editorial page of The Globe and Mail.

 On October 16, 2006, Bouchard declared to TVA news reporter Paul Larocque, that the population of the province is not working enough and that it should be more productive in order to produce more resources for the population.
 He also added that his generation had contracted 75% of the province's current debt and that the future generations should not be handling the burden of paying for the previous ones.